 Please note that both axes are on a logarithmic scale.
 The diagonal lines divide the chart into risk levels.
 For example, all scenarios between the green and purple lines involve a 20 – 50% risk that someone with COVID-19 is present at the event.
 The grey region in the bottom left hand corner indicates scenarios with a less than 1% chance that someone with COVID-19 is present.
 The area in the top right hand corner, above the red line, is where the probability exceeds 90%.
 The graph provides some exact values for a few pre-set scenarios highlighted by the markers where the horizontal infected cases lines cross the vertical lines defined by number of attendees – highlighted by the red circular (⬤), diamond (◆) and triangular (▲) shaped markers.
 Mouse over the markers to see the exact values of probability for any combination of event size and number of cases of infection.

 The horizontal dotted lines with indicated risk estimates are based on the latest real-time COVID-19 surveillance data.
 They represent the current reported incidences – reported cases over a 10 day period (circle ⬤), an ascertainment bias of 2 times the current incidence (diamond ◆), and an ascertainment bias of 5 times the current incidence (triangle ▲).
-The original model developed by the Georgia Institute of Technology uses ascertainment biases of 5 and 10 for the US but as the number of tests in the UK has increased it is obvious that these biases are not applicable.
+The original model developed by the Georgia Institute of Technology used ascertainment biases of 5 and 10 for the US but as the number of tests in the UK has increased it is obvious that these biases are not applicable to the UK.
 Data from the Covid Symptom Study App with currently over 4.4m contributors (early Dec 2020) produces similar estimates to the UK Government study mentioned earlier, suggests that much a lower ascertainment bias of between 2 and 5 is probably closer to reality for the UK.
 However, the Covid Symptom Study App only mentions symptomatic cases and a study reported by Imperial College London from June 2020 suggests that 40% of infections are asymptomatic, which possibly points to a slightly higher upper bias level.
 A report from the Nuffield Trust dated 09-Dec-20 indicates similar numbers to this tool for the middle weeks in November 2020 although they are using weekly data and not accumulated data over 10 day periods.
 That does not mean that the results should be factored by 7 / 10 because people are infected and contagious for 10 days i.e. longer than the sampling period and they will roll over from one sampling period to the next until they are no longer considered infected.
 Random checks on the data provided by the C-19 by ZOE app (throughout 2021) show that the ascertainment bias has regularly sat in the range 4 to 5.

 Notes on Usage and Interpretation: